 A pediatric rectal thermometer is the most accurate method for taking a cat’s temperature.
 A digital thermometer is safer than a glass thermometer.
 It won’t shatter if you drop it, and it gives a signal when it’s time to check the reading.
-You can buy one from your vet or at the drug store.
+You can buy one from your vet or at the pharmacy.

 1. Before you begin, get out all the supplies you’ll need:

 - A lubricant for the thermometer, such as petroleum jelly